-Life of Saint Rita
+The Story of Saint Rita of Cascia

-In the troubling political climate of the times, there was often open conflict between families, and her husband Paolo was murdered.
-Her sons were young, but the expectation would be for them eventually to avenge the murder of their father to defend family honor.
-Rita, influenced by the peacemaking example of her parents, pledged to forgive her husband’s killers.
+In the troubling political climate of the times, there was often open conflict between families.
+Paolo was the victim of one such conflict, and he was murdered when their sons were still young.
+The expectation of society at the time was that the boys should avenge the murder of their father to defend family honor.
+Rita, however, influenced by the peacemaking example of her parents, pledged to forgive her husband’s killers.
 She faced a steep challenge, however, in convincing her sons to do the same.
 Tradition has it that she often pointed out to them the image of the crucified Christ and the fact that he forgave those who killed him.
 Within a year, however, both sons succumbed to a deadly illness leaving Rita not only a widow, but also childless.
 Following these tragedies, Rita placed her trust in God, accepting them and relying on her deep faith to find her way.
-After eighteen years of marriage, Rita felt called to a second but familiar vocation, to religious life in the Augustinian convent.
+After eighteen years of marriage, Rita felt called to a second but familiar vocation: to religious life in the Augustinian convent.

 At the age of 36, Rita finally was accepted into the Augustinian convent.
 She lived a regular life of prayer, contemplation and spiritual reading, according to the Rule of Saint Augustine.
-For forty years she lived this routine lifestyle, until fifteen years before her death, on Good Friday 1442, she had an extraordinary experience.
+For forty years she lived this routine lifestyle until Good Friday of 1442, fifteen years before her death, when she had an extraordinary experience.
 In contemplation before an image of Jesus that was very dear to her, the Jesus of Holy Saturday or, as it is also known, the Resurgent Christ, she was moved by a deeper awareness of the physical and spiritual burden of pain which Christ so freely and willingly embraced for love of her and of all humanity.
 With the tender, compassionate heart of a person fully motivated by grateful love, she spoke her willingness to relieve Christ’s suffering by sharing even the smallest part of his pain.
 Her offer was accepted, her prayer was answered, and Rita was united with Jesus in a profound experience of spiritual intimacy, a thorn from his crown penetrating her forehead.
 The wound it caused remained open and visible until the day of her death.

 Rita died peacefully on May 22, 1457.
 An old and revered tradition records that the bells of the convent immediately began to peal unaided by human hands, calling the people of Cascia to the doors of the convent, and announcing the triumphant completion of a life faithfully lived.
 The nuns prepared her for burial and placed her in a simple wooden coffin.
 A carpenter who had been partially paralyzed by a stroke, voiced the sentiments of many others when he spoke of the beautiful life of this humble nun in bringing lasting peace to the people of Cascia.
 “If only I were well,” he said, “I would have prepared a place more worthy of you.”
-With those words, Rita’s first miracle was performed, as he was healed.
+With those words, he was healed; Rita’s first miracle was performed.
 He fashioned the elaborate and richly decorated coffin which would hold Rita’s body for several centuries.
 She was never buried in it, however.
 So many people came to look upon the gentle face of the “Peacemaker of Cascia” that her burial had to be delayed.
 It became clear that something exceptional was occurring as her body seemed to be free from nature’s usual course.
-It is still preserved today, now in a glass-enclosed coffin, in the basilica of Cascia.
+It is still incorrupt today, now in a glass-enclosed coffin, in the basilica of Cascia.